DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## Customize the Appearance

 The [Appointments](../reference/appointments.md) plugin allows you to customize the appearance of appointments.
 Override the plugin's `appointmentComponent` with a custom component.
 Use the [AppointmentProps](../reference/appointments.md#appointmentsappointmentprops) when you implement the custom component.
-The following example shows how to use this approach to add custom styles to appointments.
+The following example shows how to use this approach to add custom styles to appointments:

 .embedded-demo({ "path": "scheduler-basic/simple-template", "showThemeSelector": true })